DrMarkusVoss/pumla/README.md

 ### Modelling Guideline
-This guideline gives you hints and rules in order to write `pumla` conformant PlantUML files, so that you can get the benefit of model element and diagram re-use:
+This guideline gives you hints and rules in order to write `pumla` conforming PlantUML files, so that you can get the benefit of model element and diagram re-use:

 [Link to Modelling Guideline](./ModellingGuideline.md)